dikortis/LetsTalkETC/Episodes/Episode_5.md

-updating features for what these guys are up to and just everything that they're going to be contributing towards the etherium classic platform so also we have the monetary policy by snap-roll which is still in there for anyone who wants to check that out um there's another reminder in there about the et
-Cie event in London which has been organized by dr. avatar Sarah it's going to be taking place next week on December
+updating features for what these guys are up to and just everything that they're going to be contributing towards the ethereum classic platform so also we have the monetary policy by snap-roll which is still in there for anyone who wants to check that out um there's another reminder in there about the ETC event in London which has been organized by dr. avatar Sarah it's going to be taking place next week on December
 13th at 6pm I'm actually going to be